 Mr. Arnold has experience leading a company with branch operations and also has extensive experience in the rental business and with corporate transactions.
 As a director of other public companies, Mr. Arnold has experience with corporate governance, compensation and audit committee matters.
 He currently serves as Chairman of the Company's Compensation Committee and as a member of the ESG Committee.
-Mr. Arnold is an independent director.
+Mr. Arnold is an independent director

 Gary W. Bagley has served as a Director of the Company since the formation of the Company in September 2005.
 From September 2005 to December 31, 2018, Mr. Bagley served as Chairman of the Board of the Company.
 Mr. Bagley served as President of ICM Equipment Company L.L.C. ("ICM") since 1996 and Chief Executive Officer from 1998 until ICM merged with and into H&E LLC in June 2002, when he became executive Chairman and a Director of H&E LLC.
 He retired as an executive of H&E LLC in 2004.
 Prior to 1996, he held various positions at ICM, including Salesman, Sales Manager and General Manager.
 Mr. Bagley also served as Vice President of Wheeler Machinery Co.
 Since our acquisition of Eagle High Reach Equipment, LLC and Eagle High Reach Equipment, Inc. in February 2006, Mr. Bagley has served as a manager and director, respectively, of Eagle High Reach Equipment, LLC (now H&E Equipment Services (California), LLC) and Eagle High Reach Equipment, Inc. (now H&E California Holding, Inc.).
-Previously, Mr. Bagley served as interim Chief Executive Officer and as a director of Eagle High Reach Equipment, Inc. from February 2006 and as Chief Executive Officer and as a director of Eagle High Reach Equipment, Inc. from February 2006 and as Chief Executive Officer and as a director of Eagle High Reach Equipment, Inc. from February 2006.
+Previously, Mr. Bagley served as interim Chief Executive Officer and as a director of Eagle High Reach Equipment, Inc. from February 2004 to February 2006 and as Chief Executive Officer and as a director of Eagle High Reach Equipment, LLC from December 2004 to February 2006.
 Mr. Bagley has served in the past on a number of dealer advisory boards and industry association boards.
 Mr. Bagley currently serves as owner and manager of Bagley Family Investments, DBA Cougar Ridge Lodge, located in Torrey, Utah.